ordinators/ordinator/CONFIGURATION.md

 - Configure encryption patterns and exclusions to control which files are automatically encrypted.
 - Customize encryption format and method to match your security requirements.

+## Secrets Scanning

+Ordinator automatically scans for plaintext secrets to help prevent accidental exposure of sensitive information.

+### Automatic Scanning

+**Add Command:**
+- Automatically scans files when adding them to tracking
+- Warns about detected secrets but doesn't block the operation
+- Provides suggestions for encrypting detected secrets

+**Commit Command:**
+- Scans all tracked files before committing
+- Blocks commit with error code 1 if secrets are found
+- Use `--force` flag to skip scanning and commit anyway

+### Manual Scanning

+Use `ordinator secrets scan` to manually check for secrets:
+- Scans all tracked files across all profiles
+- Uses advanced regex-based heuristics to detect common secret patterns
+- **Detects secrets with prefixes** (e.g., `test_api_key`, `prod_password`)
+- **Handles special characters** in filenames and secret values
+- **Supports Unicode filenames** and international character sets
+- Lists secret types found without exposing actual values
+- Always exits with error code 1 if secrets are detected
+- **Robust error handling** for permission issues, binary files, and large files

+### Detected Secret Types

+The scanner looks for:
+- Passwords and API keys (including prefixed variants)
+- Access tokens and credentials
+- Private keys and certificates
+- Database connection strings
+- Configuration secrets
+- **Special characters and Unicode content**
+- **Binary files and large files** (handled gracefully)

 ## Encryption Best Practices

 1. **Key Management**